Archives for: December 2009

 December 15th, 2009

 Here in this neighborhood of Japan, we finally had our first good frost day.
 By frost, I mean any ice that forms from vapor that condenses (wet or dry) onto a surface.
-We rarely get snow, typically just one or two short-lived, wet snowfalls o… more »
+We rarely get snow, typically just one or two short-lived, wet snowfalls over winter,… more »